It doesn’t take an instant more, or cost a penny more, to be empathetic than it does to be indifferent.

 4. Partner Hospital in KIMS (Kalinga Institute of Medical Sciences)

 The program would primarily focus on giving the best education in the concerned arena with wide exposure to real practitioners like doctors and health professionals to all the students.
-With KIMS being part of the same Unviersity there will be plenty of opportunities to practice various modules with live projects and immersive on the job internships.
-This will help students to be efficiently prepared to the best possible professionals in the health sector.
+With KIMS being part of the same University there will be plenty of opportunities to practice various modules with live projects and immersive on-the-job internships.
+This will help students to be efficiently prepared for the best possible professionals in the health sector.

 5. Lucrative Jobs & Career Options